Risk Horizons: Structured Hypothesis Spaces for Longitudinal Clinical Prediction: Related Work

-\paragraph{Ontology-Aware and Graph-Based Clinical Representation Learning.} To incorporate medical knowledge, ontology-aware methods leverage hierarchical structures such as ICD and SNOMED-CT.
+\textbf{Ontology-Aware and Graph-Based Clinical Representation Learning.} Ontology-aware methods incorporate medical hierarchies such as ICD and SNOMED-CT.
 GRAM propagates information from ancestor concepts via attention \citep{choi2017gram}, while KAME integrates external knowledge graphs into memory networks \citep{ma2018kame}.
-Graph-based approaches construct patient–code or code–code graphs and apply GNNs for representation learning \citep{shang2019pre, mao2022medgcn}.
-More recent work models EHRs as temporal heterogeneous graphs using graph transformers or time-aware message passing \citep{xu2022time, chen2024predictive}.
-Although effective, these methods embed ontological and relational structure implicitly in Euclidean space, which limits their ability to represent hierarchy, directionality, and asymmetric abstraction, and they often rely on external KGs that may introduce noise and scalability challenges.
+Graph-based approaches construct patient--code or code--code graphs and apply GNNs for clinical representation learning \citep{shang2019pre, mao2022medgcn}, with recent work extending this direction to temporal heterogeneous graphs using time-aware message passing or graph transformers \citep{xu2022time, chen2024predictive}.
+These methods embed relational and ontological structure into learned representations, but primarily use this structure for representation learning or downstream prediction rather than explicitly constructing constrained candidate spaces for future events.

-\paragraph{Hyperbolic Geometry for Medical Representation Learning} Hyperbolic geometry provides low-distortion embeddings for hierarchical and tree-structured data due to its exponential volume growth \citep{sarkar2011low, nickel2017poincare}.
-Hyperbolic entailment cones and hyperbolic GNNs extend these ideas to neural models operating on non-Euclidean manifolds \citep{ganea2018hyperbolic, chami2019hyperbolic, liu2019hyperbolic}.
-In the medical domain, hyperbolic embeddings have been used to capture latent hierarchies among ICD codes and reflect clinically meaningful groupings \citep{beaulieu2019learning}.
-Subsequent work demonstrated benefits for EHR prediction tasks such as mortality and readmission prediction \citep{lu2019learning}, as well as self-supervised and graph-based frameworks for diagnosis prediction \citep{lu2021self, naseem2024graph}.
-Hyperbolic representations have also been applied to automatic ICD coding, where explicit encoding of ICD hierarchies improves multi-label classification \citep{cao2020hypercore, wu2024hyperbolic}.
-However, existing hyperbolic approaches remain largely diagnosis-centric and focus on classification-style tasks, leaving heterogeneous, multi-modal longitudinal trajectories underexplored.
+\textbf{Hyperbolic Geometry for Medical Representation Learning.} Hyperbolic geometry provides low-distortion embeddings for hierarchical and tree-structured data due to exponential volume growth \citep{sarkar2011low, nickel2017poincare}.
+Hyperbolic entailment cones and hyperbolic GNNs extend these ideas to non-Euclidean neural models \citep{ganea2018hyperbolic, chami2019hyperbolic, liu2019hyperbolic}.
+In medicine, hyperbolic embeddings have been used to capture ICD hierarchies and improve mortality, readmission, diagnosis prediction, and ICD coding tasks \citep{beaulieu2019learning, lu2019learning, lu2021self, naseem2024graph, cao2020hypercore, wu2024hyperbolic}.
+Prior work primarily uses hyperbolic geometry for representation learning or classification, and does not exploit its geometric structure to construct structured hypothesis spaces for downstream prediction.